KvalitetsIT/monitoring101/03-promql-getting-started/README.md

 * A number of labels: Classification of what is measured
 * The actual metric

-For example: A metric showing how many bytes are currently allocated in non-heap storage
+For example: A metric showing how many bytes are currently allocated in non-heap storage in our KitHugs application.
 ```
 jvm_memory_used_bytes{area="nonheap",id="miscellaneous non-heap storage",} 1.6649136E7
 ```